 Answer the needs of your family.
+How can you organize items?
 Do you need items lower?
 How often do you shop?
 Do you store more than a week’s worth of snack items?
 How often do you bake?

 Invest in good food storage.
 I put this off longer than I should have.
 Having good stackable containers makes the world of difference when it comes to organizing your pantry.
+They are perfect for storing a variety of things.
 You can see all the items I used at the bottom of this post.
 I hope that’s helpful to you.

 Don’t be afraid to make changes.
 If the current condition of your pantry is not working for your needs, don’t be afraid to change it.
+Creating a storage space that works for you is most important.
 Replacing our shelving was the best thing we could have done to jumpstart the reorganization of our pantry.
 We were able to make our pantry feel larger and brighter while also actually giving ourselves extra space.